Securing Box Files and Folders

 Folders with sensitive data should have the following settings.
 To get to the settings:

 The settings will be slightly different depending on whether you are sharing with other W&M faculty and staff (top image) or W&M Students or external constituents (bottom image):

 Then click Save Changes.

+Folder roles for Collaborators have precedence over file-level permissions.
+For example: if the folder role for a Collaborator is set as Previewer and the file-level permission for that Collaborator is set as Editor, the Collaborator will not be able to edit the file.
 File level permission secure only the document itself.
 If you also have folder-level permissions in place, certain file-level permissions may or may not be an option.
 However, these permissions, if given the option, should be set as stringent as possible when working with any confidential information.
 This is especially important when sending links directly to files.
 Find these settings, here:

 If emailing the link, insert the following statement into the message field:

 “This file contains sensitive data protected by law.
 If you choose to download this file, you are accepting full responsibility for the security of the data.
 Please be sure to delete the file when you no longer need it.
 If you are unsure how to secure this file, please contact the W&M’s Director of Infrastructure & Security at firstname.lastname@example.org for assistance”